cay15/hrv/README.md

 hrv.py
 - main12.py, renamed

+Ammendement on hrv.py, resulting in it being moved to "archives" whole_hrv.py now fully processes the whole ECG

 ### Week of 26/2
 main12.py
 - Same functions as main.py, with the addition of allowing the user to select between a raw ECG or artificial ECG, and different leads